 Post-Deposition Feedback

 After the deposition, your attorney will likely provide feedback on how you did.
 If your lawyer seems satisfied with your performance and doesn’t express significant concerns, it’s a positive sign.
-However, even if there were missteps, your attorney can help you address them and prepare for future stages of your case.
+How do lawyers assess deposition effectiveness?
+Evaluating your performance in a deposition relies on the preparation you did before the trial and the lines of questioning done.

 Opposing Counsel’s Reaction

+How do you know if your deposition went well?
 While not always indicative, the opposing counsel’s reaction can sometimes hint at how the deposition went.
 If they appeared frustrated, ended the deposition earlier than expected, or seemed less aggressive in their questioning as the deposition progressed, it might suggest that your testimony didn’t benefit their case as much as they hoped.
 However, it’s important not to read too much into their demeanor, as skilled attorneys may maintain a poker face regardless of how the deposition unfolds.

 Remember, even if you feel like your deposition went well, it’s just one piece of the larger legal process.
 Your attorney will continue building your case and fighting for your deserved compensation.
 They will use the information gathered during the deposition and other evidence to strengthen your claim.